ducktyper-ai/quackverse/docs/QUACKTOOL-DEVELOPMENT.md

     # Add your tool's functionality here

 def create_plugin() -> QuackPluginProtocol:
-    """This factory function is discovered by QuackCore.""" return MyQuackTool()
+    """This factory function is discovered by quack_core.""" return MyQuackTool()
 ```